 If you do decide to have your guinea pig spayed or neutered, seek out a veterinarian who has successfully done a large number of these surgeries.
 After the surgery, keep your pet quiet and separated from other guinea pigs while recovering.
 A small, clean cage with towels for bedding works well.
 The towels should be changed at least twice a day.
 Check to see that the guinea pig is eating and drinking; extra vitamin C may also be helpful.

-Male guinea pigs (boars) mature sexually and can mate as young as 3 months of age.
-Female guinea pigs (sows) mature sexually as young as 2 months of age (55 to 70 days).
+Male guinea pigs (boars) usually mature sexually and can mate as young as 2-3 months of age.
+Female guinea pigs (sows) typically mature sexually at 2 months of age (55 to 70 days).
+However, both males and females can mature and be fertile even earlier.
 Females can have estrous or fertile periods at any time of the year, but they are most common in the spring.
 The estrous cycle length is 16 days.
 A female is fertile for about 6 to 11 hours, most often during night hours.
-They begin a new estrous cycle shortly after giving birth.
+Female guinea pigs begin a new estrous cycle shortly after giving birth.

 Care of Newborns

-Newborn guinea pigs weigh about 3.5 ounces (100 grams).
+Newborn guinea pigs weigh about 3.5 ounces (100 g).
 Even at such a small size, they have hair and are able to see and run.
-They will nurse from their mother, but are able to nibble at solid food (such as moistened pellets) within 2 days.
+They will nurse from their mother but are able to nibble at solid food (such as moistened pellets) within 2 days.
 The mother has a single pair of mammary glands from which the newborns will nurse until about 3 weeks of age.
-When they reach about 6 ounces (180 grams), the offspring will stop nursing and eat the same foods as their parents.
+When they reach about 6 ounces (170 g), the offspring will stop nursing and eat the same foods as their parents.

 It is important to begin to carefully handle young guinea pigs when they are only 2 or 3 weeks old.
 This is the period when young guinea pigs will develop bonds with humans and learn to accept being held.